huggingface/huggingface_hub/docs/hub/adding-a-model.md

 4. Add your files to the repository

-Now it's the time 🔥.
+Now's the time 🔥.
 You can add any files you want to the repository.

 5. Commit and push your files